These lonely otters found love in lockdown just in time for the holidays

 "We are absolutely delighted that Pumpkin and Harris are getting on so well and he has settled in so quickly," Cornish Seal Sanctuary curator Tamara Cooper said.

-The SEA LIFE aquariums reopened December 2 with extensive safety measures, including online-only bookings, enhanced cleaning, personal protective equipment, and social distancing.
+The SEA LIFE aquariums reopened December 2 with extensive safety measures, including online-only bookings, enhanced cleaning, personal protective equipment and social distancing.